biologbook/GEDO/README.md

 GEDO - Topology-based inference of gene module activity in Sjögren’s disease.
+# Abstract
 Inferring gene module activity is key to understanding transcriptomic dysregu- lation in case-control studies.
 Most existing Gene Set Analysis methods focus on the relative positioning of data points without considering the complex geome-